With Mystics and Magicians in Tibet: Background

 Alexandra David-Néel was a great admirer of Oriental cultures and mysticism, as she herself was a Buddhist.
 She studied Oriental cultures at the University of Sorbonne and in 1892 she completed her studies at the Theosophical Society and took part in other esoteric communities, such as the Freemason.
 It is in these societies that she developed her interest in the occult and Oriental spirituality.
 David-Néel's interest in Oriental religion and culture was strongly connected with her political and societal beliefs.
 She was highly involved in anarchist and feminist movements and she often wrote articles about Oriental sages and philosophers.
 David-Néel was particularly interested in Buddhism because she saw in this religion the solution to the oppressive women's condition in Western society.
 She conceived Buddhism as the end to all hierarchies and the end to the illusion of the Catholic God.
-Her interest in Buddhism and the desire to escape modern society brought Alexandra to embark on a fourteen years journey in the Himalayas.
+Her interest in Buddhism and the desire to escape modern society brought David-Néel to embark on a fourteen years journey in the Himalayas.
 This travel ended up being the source of her literary production.
 Fundamental to David-Néel's travel was her husband, Philippe Néel, who sponsored her.
 In the preface of the book, David-Néel explained that she wrote the book after the great number of requests that followed the publication of her first book, My Journey to Lhasa (1929).
 The requests were coming from both Orientalist scholars and the public.
 She was asked to write a book describing her insight into Tibetan religions and spiritual practices since the previous book was not so specific about it.